erik-roberts/GIMBL-Vis/README.md

 To Use GV:
 - Plotting
+  - Select panel
     - In the Select panel, check the view boxes corresponding to dimensions to be viewed
-  - At any time, the "Open Plot Window" button in the Plot panel restores the plot window
     - The sliders in the Select panel enable slicing through the remaining dimensions
     - All sliders can be moved with a mouse scroll wheel
-  - With 1 or 2 variables being viewed, the sliders and value edit boxes are disabled since all of the correponding data is viewed, so slicing would not achieve anything.
+    - With 1 or 2 variables being viewed, slicing will not change the current visualization since all of the correponding data is being viewed.
+However, it would affect the vis when more dimensions are added to the view
-  - Click "Make Legend" in the Plot panel to see a legend
     - Values can be locked by checking the corresponding lock box
     - GV will automatically iterate through non-disabled sliders by clicking the iterate button
       - Time between iterations in seconds is set in the delay box
+  - Plot panel
+    - At any time, the "Open Plot Window" button in the Plot panel restores the plot window
+    - Click "Make Legend" in the Plot panel to see a legend
     - The plot markers can be manually resized by unchecking the autosize box and using the slider
+  - Plot Window
     - The data cursor will display the exact values and SimID of a given selected marker
+    - With the focus on the plot window, option + left click on a point to set the corresponding sliders to that point
 - Images
   - Dynasim images may be viewed by clicking the "Open Image Window" button
-  - Enter the image directory, the DS default is "./plots"
+  - Enter the image directory (e.g., the DynaSim default is "./plots")
   - The available types of images will populate the dropdown menu
-  - Use a regular expression to capture image prefixes and the sim ID as an index
+  - Use a regular expression to capture image prefixes and the simulation ID as an index
     - Try: `^([^_]*)_sim(\d+)__`
   - To view images, simply move the mouse over the plot markers in the plot window.
 The corresponding image will be shown in the image window.
+  - To step through the types of images using the keyboard, make the image window the focus and click the "i" key.
+The image will update when the mouse moves over the plot window points again.

 To Use GV with Dynasim:
  - Import DS data
-   - Navigate to Dynasim output directory and call `gv.Run`, or call `gv.Run(output_dir_path)`.
+   - Navigate to Dynasim output directory and call `gvr`, or call `gvr(output_dir_path)`. `gvr()` is an alias for `gv.Run()`.
    - Use the GV gui, click on "File > Import Multidimensional Data", and select the studyinfo.mat file

 ## Warnings to User